❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 • State-specific reasons: Some states have unique rules that are not commonly seen in other states.
 For instance, in California, legal representation is required to modify alimony in a prenup.
 (See Cal.
 Fam.
 Code § 1612).
 Another example is in Colorado.
 Any waiver of rights requires legal representation OR extremely specific language in the agreement.
 (Colo.
 Rev. Stat. § 14-2-309(3)).

-Real-life example: When coercion can invalidate a prenup
+Real-life prenup fail: When coercion can invalidate a prenup

 Let’s take a look at a real case.
 In the case of Bauer v.
-Bauer, an Oregon court determined that a prenup was signed under coercion.
+Bauer, an Oregon court determined that a prenup was signed under coercion and effectively threw it out.

 • What Happened: A prenup was thrown out by the court because the wife was pressured to sign it without adequate time, legal advice, and/or information about her husband’s finances.

-• The Court’s Decision: The court determined that based on the combination of these three circumstances (not enough time, not lawyer, and no proper financial disclosure), it declared that the wife had unfair pressure to sign the agreement, making the prenup agreement unenforceable.
+• The Court’s Decision: The court determined that, based on the combination of these three circumstances (not enough time, no lawyer, and no proper financial disclosure), it declared that the wife had unfair pressure to sign the agreement, making the prenup agreement unenforceable.

-• Independent Counsel: Both partners should consider their own lawyers to ensure they understand their rights.
-However, note that this is not a requirement for a valid prenup in OR; it’s just a factor that may be taken into consideration, like in Bauer v.
+As you can see, timing of the prenup is crucial, and both partners should consider their own lawyers to ensure they understand their rights.
+However, note that this is not a requirement for a valid prenup in Oregon; it’s just a factor that may be taken into consideration, like in Bauer v.
 Bauer.

 Seek out legal advice if you want to get your prenup thrown out